 A conference report from Brussels.
-On 2 October 2013, the Commission published a short setting out rough contours for deeper integration and for strengthening the EMU by creating a “social dimension”.
+On 2 October 2013, the Commission published a short paper setting out rough contours for deeper integration and for strengthening the EMU by creating a “social dimension”.
 The idea has been discussed in the past.
 This time it is also about responding to the Euro crisis and rising forces of nationalism.
 Integration needs to be given a “human face”.

-stressed the fundamental contradictions of the EMU and also Commission’s proposals.
+In my own presentation in the first morning panel, Istressed the fundamental contradictions of the EMU and also Commission’s proposals.
 Of course it is possible to try to patch up the anti-social effects of austerity and competitiveness in terms of a separate “social dimension”, but the likely effects are fairly minimal if the key politico-economic institutions and policies of the Union remain intact.
 In addition, the Union is only a part of the global political economy.
 The same discrepancies, imbalances and contradictions are repeated there on a larger scale.Far-reaching cosmopolitan changes are required.

 In the same morning panel Anton Hemerijck from the University of Amsterdam and Kurt Hübner from the University of British Columbia illuminated the process of constructing the “social dimension” and its inherent lacks and omissions.
 They, too, were critical, though perhaps a little more restrained and ambiguous.
-Especially Hemerijck was quite explicit in criticizing the “”, through which the EU has recently attempted to create tiny changes on intergovernmental voluntary basis – especially as it has been often led and dominated by Germany during the Euro crisis.
+Especially Hemerijck was quite explicit in criticizing the “open method of coordination”, through which the EU has recently attempted to create tiny changes on intergovernmental voluntary basis – especially as it has been often led and dominated by Germany during the Euro crisis.

 After the panel, and then throughout the day, a number of trade unions and NGO representatives came to comment my talk and the first panel in general.
 “Times may be changing when one hears this kind of talk in an event organized by the Commission.”